-To create a recognizable and professional looking brand, you need to have consistency across all platforms.
+If you want to create a recognizable and professional looking brand, you need to have consistency and flexibility.
+This is where your alternate logo comes in.

 As beautiful as your main logo may be, it may not play well everywhere you want to use it.
-This is where your alternate logo comes in.
-Your alternate logo is made to compliment your main logo, but it utilizes a different layout to make sure you always have options no matter where you want to use it.
+Your alternate logo is a variation made to compliment your main logo, but usually it uses a different and often simplified layout to make sure you always have options no matter where you want to use it.

 Most social media profile pictures are either square or circular.
 Sometimes your main logo may look amazing on your website header, but when standing alone in a square on Facebook it looks awkward.

 The designs for my business are a great example of this.
-My main logo is strictly horizontal.
+My main logo is very horizontal.
 When you try to set this as the profile picture on Facebook, you have a lot of unnecessary white space.
 Even worse, if you try to set it as the picture for Instagram, the sides get cut off or you have to make it so small it’s not serving its purpose of standing out and making a statement.

 I have one client whose main logo is GORGEOUS in color.
-It is joyful, and perfectly represents her quirky and smart brand identity.
-While this logo works in a solid color, some of the effect is lost.
+It is fun, joyful, and perfectly represents her quirky brand identity.
+While this logo works okay in a solid color, some of the effect is lost.
 So, we specifically designed her alternate logo so that it would be very strong as a solid.
 This was especially important because this client intended to make branded stamps for her packaging.

 It requires thought, options, and flexibility.
-Sometimes, your main logo might leave something to be desired when placed on your Instagram.
+Sometimes your main logo might leave something to be desired when placed on your Instagram.
 Or maybe you want to add your branding to blog post graphics, but your main logo looks busy and distracts from the message being delivered.